Vnovnick/run-tracker-ns/README.md

 ## Displaying Run Data

 The user's Strava Run Data is the first login available on the home page.
-Once logged into Strava, a Spotify login will appear next to
+Once logged in with Strava, the [Sidebar](#sidebar) will appear as well as posts that display the user's last 10 runs.
+Each of these posts show the date/time of the run, run title, distance in miles and kilometers, and the time elapsed.
+A colored dot will also appear next to the date/time denoting the type of run.
+More info on the dots can be found in the [Sidebar](#sidebar) section.

+Some general Strava user info is displayed in the Sidebar as well such as the profile image, username, and run/distance totals.

+## Displaying Song Data

 ## Sidebar